We ♥︎ honesty! Beat EMF may earn a commission through links on this page at no additional cost to you.

-You can buy RF meters at the store and measure the radiation yourself or hire a building biologist who specializes in EMF and RF mitigation.
+You can buy RF meters at the store and measure the radiation yourself or hire a consultant who specializes in EMF and RF mitigation.

 I know utility companies will fight you tooth and nail if you want to keep the analog meter, but I wouldn’t rule out the possibility.

 Don’t hesitate to ask and express your concern over smart meters.
 They might reinstall your analog meter or make it possible for you to buy a refurbished one.